boobooninja/link_extractor/README.md

-## Link Extractor
+# Link Extractor

 This is a Ruby CLI application that extracts links from PDF data.

 * Specs are run using rspec

-* The application can be run from main.rb
+* The application can be run from bin/parse and waits for input

-# NOTES:
+## NOTES:
 Given the time constraints on this challenge, I focused on clean, easy to understand and well tested code.